 THE SMEATON LECTURE

-The 2021 lecture will be held virtually on 20th July 2021 at 18:00 - 19:00 and will be presented by Rachel Skinner, President of the ICE, and John Baxter, non- Executive Director on the Sellafield Ltd and Drax plc Boards
+The 2021 lecture was held virtually on 20th July 2021 at 18:00 - 19:00.
+Introduced by Rachel Skinner, President of the ICE (20/21) and presented by Smeatonian John Baxter, non- Executive Director on the Sellafield Ltd and Drax plc Boards

 When the Romans invaded Britain they discovered extensive coal fields.
 By the 18th century coal was the main source of heat and power and in 1769 James Watt patented a steam engine utilising a separate steam condenser which revolutionised energy production.
 However it wasn’t until over a century later in 1882 that the world’s first coal-fired power station generating electricity for public use was opened at Holborn Viaduct, London.

 From there coal production and electricity generation from coal grew exponentially.
 By 1920 almost 100% of electricity came from coal.
 With energy consumption growing at an enormous rate and Britain’s economy stabilised post WW2 a massive programme to build new coal fired power stations was started.
 Production stayed above 90% until the late 1950’s as nuclear began to supplement coal.
 In the late 1980’s the ‘dash for gas’ was enabled and renewables began to appear as potentially commercially viable.
 From there climate change and the focus on CO2 emissions rang the death knell for the use of coal.